(Page updated 1/7/18)

 Hole 13 – From the tee box:

 - If ball lands in the culvert to the right of the bridge – you have a free drop: Take relief in the following manner:

 - Retrieve ball and go back 2 club lengths towards the bridge.
 This will keep your ball from being moved closer to the hole.
 Take your stance with lower foot just above the concrete side of the culvert and place your ball on the slope.
 Do not drop (1. to avoid injury, as ball may roll back in, and 2. for pace of play).
 You will be hitting 2.

-- If a ball lands in the culvert to the left of the bridge – you have a free drop and two choices:
+- If a ball lands in the culvert to the left of the bridge – you have a free drop.

 - Drop ball in drop area (marked on side of culvert wall) in front of tee box.
 You will be hitting 2.